intel/ScalableVectorSearch/docs/performance/index.rst

 Performance Tuning
 ##################

-Do you need a faster search?
+Do you need a **faster search**?
 SVS performance can be improved by using the following tools/features.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

+   avx512.rst
    hugepages.rst
    using_compression.rst
    multithreading.rst